a9293340/vue3-cli-electron-serialport/README.md

 #### When you development in Windows7,because nodejs must > 14.
 So build & install will be no work.Please refer to the solution below

 - When must be `Install or Build` .
 Create and Open VM(Windows8.1 or above) and install/build in this environment.
 And copy `node-modules` file to target.
+- Beacuse fs.promise is no work on Node.js < 14.

 ## Project setup